Supermario2018-cr/sound/README.md

-Refactored code for better maintainability - v6.7.5 Updated dependencies to latest versions - update 24 Added detailed comments for clarity - build 615
+Refactored code for better maintainability - v6.7.5 Updated dependencies to latest versions - update 24 Added detailed comments for clarity - build 615 Updated README with new instructions - build 382